detached/docker-dashing/README.md

 # Usage

-This repository is meant as template to provide you everything to dockerize your dashing project.

-1. clone this repository
-2. place your dashing files to the `dashboard` folder or create a new `dashing new dashboard`
+Use this image as base for your dashing image.

+Create a Dockerfile in the root directory of your dashing project containing one simple line:

+    FROM detached/dashing

+Thats it!

+Two `ON BUILD` hooks will add all your files to the image and execute `bundle` on your Gemfile.

+# Build

-3. run `docker build -t mydashing .`
+Run `docker build -t mydashing .` in your project folder.

+# Run

 To start your application run